City Guides

 pants-packing

-• Dark Skinny Jeans or Trousers (2 pairs): A pair of dark skinny or slim-fitting jeans is a must for traveling to Europe — they can be dressed up or worn more casually.
-Additionally, a well-fitting lightweight pair of trousers are another great option during the warmer months.
+• Dark Skinny Jeans or Trousers (2 pairs): A pair of dark well-fitting jeans are a must for traveling to Europe — they can be dressed up or worn more casually.
+Additionally, a well-fitting lightweight pair of trousers is another great option during the warmer months.

 • For Cold Weather: Throw on a pair of lightweight micro-wool long underwear (i.e. a base layer) under your jeans — SmartWool and Icebreaker are two great brands.